-- b) description of method of transfer for funds to final destination; and - c) identify one (1) responsible officer for each stage of the movement of funds including designated recipient at the final destination.
+- b) description of method of transfer for funds to final destination; and - c) identify one responsible officer for each stage of the movement of funds including designated recipient at the final destination.

-If the request is approved, the donor group must have available to the AGLC cancelled cheques/receipts documenting transfer of funds to designated recipients.
+If the request is approved, the donor group must have available to AGLC cancelled cheques/receipts documenting transfer of funds to designated recipients.

-- 7.11.10 Licensed Charities requesting to donate Proceeds greater than \$10,000 out of Alberta, but within Canada, must provide the following information with the request: - a) project title and location; - b) detailed objectives of the project, total budget for the project and a budget specifying use of funds; - c) other sources of funding for the project; - d) personnel responsible for project administration and disposal of funds at project's location; - e) identify one responsible officer for each stage of the movement of funds including designated recipient at the final destination; and - f) a written agreement signed by the recipient group stating the recipient group will: - i) maintain a record of donations showing the date, amount and source of donated funds received, as well as the date, amount and purpose of all disbursements of donated funds; and - ii) allow AGLC access to all records, including those at any financial institution, to make copies of such records and/or remove them for further examination; and - iii) a Statutory Declaration (Form 5503) sworn by an executive member of the donor group affirming the donor group, or an individual member of the donor group, or a corporation, society, non-profit group, partnership, limited partnership or proprietorship that the donor group or an individual member of the donor group is related to, will not directly or indirectly receive funds, goods, services or any other item of value from the recipient group or from any individual member of the recipient group or intermediary in return for a donation of Proceeds.
+- 7.11.11 Licensed charities requesting to donate proceeds greater than \$10,000 outside of Alberta, but within Canada, must provide the following information with the request: - a) project title and location; - b) detailed objectives of the project, total budget for the project and a budget specifying use of funds; - c) other sources of funding for the project; - d) personnel responsible for project administration and disposal of funds at project's location; - e) identify one responsible officer for each stage of the movement of funds including designated recipient at the final destination; and - f) a written agreement signed by the recipient group stating the recipient group will: - i) maintain a record of donations showing the date, amount and source of donated funds received, as well as the date, amount and purpose of all disbursements of donated funds; and - ii) allow AGLC access to all records, including those at any financial institution, to make copies of such records and/or remove them for further examination; and - iii) a "Statutory Declaration" (Form 5503) sworn by an executive member of the licensed charity or sub-charity.
+(Amended Jul 2019)